Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Icon Styles

-The examples above used a `default` icon style, but the creator of the GPX / GPZ may include several different icon styles.
+The examples only had a `default` icon style, but the creator of the GPX / GPZ may include several different icon styles.

 Different creators of GPX / GPZ files may have different requirements, including the desire for multiple icon styles within a single GPX file.